adobe/aio-lib-ims/README.md

 Each such configuration is stored in its own named object with the `ims` configuration.
 Such a configuration is called an _IMS (configuration) context_ and has a label which allows to refer to the configuration by name.

-To simplify usage, there may be a designated _current context_ which is always used if explicit context is not given to the command.
-Inside the `ims` configuration object, the name of the _current context_ is stored in the `current` property.
+Inside the `ims` configuration object, the name of the _current context_ is stored in the `config.current` property.

 Here is an example `ims` configuration